Cookie Consent byPrivacyPolicies.com

 Winter Immobilier - Real Estate Advice - vente-immobiliere

-If you want to sell your property within a reasonable timeframe, it is essential to list it at a fair price.
-The selling price of a house or apartment should not be based on its purchase price or your life plans but on market prices and the property's features.
-To ensure that you list your property at an appropriate price, it is crucial to have it appraised by real estate professionals.
-Serious agents will visit the property to precisely evaluate its strengths and weaknesses.
-In addition to its size, they will consider its overall condition, whether it's conventional or unique, the outdoor space, the environment (view, neighborhood, proximity to other buildings, accessibility), and its potential (such as the possibility of adding a pool, extending the building, or necessary renovations).
+If you want to sell your property within a reasonable timeframe, it is essential to offer it at a fair price.
+The selling price of a house or an apartment is not set based on its purchase price, nor on your life plans: it is set based on market prices and the property's features.
+To be certain you are offering your property at a coherent price, it is important to have your property estimated by real estate professionals.
+Reliable agents will visit the site to accurately evaluate your property's strengths and weaknesses: in addition to its surface area, they need to know its volumes, general condition, whether it is classic or atypical, the exteriors, the environment (view, neighborhood, overlooking neighbors, accessibility), and its potential (suitability for a pool, possibility of extension or adding a floor, renovation work to consider, etc.).

-Once the price is set, you can choose to sell your property either on your own by posting a private listing or through a real estate agency (or several).
-Preparing the property listing is crucial because if you don't attract visitors, you have no chance of selling your property!
-Pay special attention to your photos: clear the spaces to showcase the volume, take photos in daylight, and ensure good framing.
-Carefully select a main photo that will capture attention at first glance.
-However, make sure the photos accurately represent your property; otherwise, you may attract visitors who feel misled, wasting both your time and theirs!
-The listing should also include general information that is detailed enough without overwhelming the reader with superficial information.
-Essential details include:
+Once the price is set, you can choose to put your property up for sale either by yourself, by publishing a For Sale By Owner (FSBO) ad, or through a real estate agency (or several).
+The preparation of the real estate listing is crucial, because if you don't attract any visitors, you have no chance of selling your property!
+Pay special attention to your photos: declutter spaces to highlight volumes, take your pictures in daylight, and ensure good framing.
+Carefully choose a main photo that will catch the eye at first glance.
+However, make sure the photos are representative of your property: otherwise, you might attract visitors, but they will feel deceived, and you will waste your time as well as theirs!
+The listing must also include general information that is precise enough without losing the reader in too much superficial detail.
+The essentials are:

-• The type of property (land, apartment or house, detached or semi-detached, new development, or historic building, etc.)
+• The property type (land, apartment or house, detached or semi-detached house, recent residence or historic building, etc.)

-• The size of the interior and exterior spaces, if applicable
+• The surface area of its interior and exteriors, if applicable

-• Its location (town and environment: countryside, residential area, walkable neighborhood, etc.)
+• Its location (municipality and environment: countryside, residential neighborhood, walking distance to amenities, etc.)

-• Its main feature, if applicable (sea view, quiet location, large open-plan living room, historic charm, etc.)
+• Its main asset where applicable (sea view, quiet, large dual-aspect living room, historic character, etc.)

-• Any additional features (cellar, parking space, building with elevator, concierge service, etc.)
+• Any additional features (cellar, parking space, building with an elevator, caretaker, etc.)

 • Its energy and climate rating (A to G)